National Park Waterfalls

 Falls of Falloch

-The beautiful Glen Falloch Falls are also known as Rob Roy’s Bathtub, due to outlaw Rob Roy MacGregor’s use of the deep pool under the falls.
-Falls of Falloch is a pretty and spectacular waterfall and picnic spot just off of the A82 south of Crianlarich.
+The Falls of Falloch, also known as Rob Roy’s Bathtub due to the legendary outlaw Rob Roy MacGregor’s use of the deep pool beneath the falls, is a stunning and popular waterfall located just off the A82, south of Crianlarich.
+This picturesque spot is ideal for a quick stop to stretch your legs, enjoy a picnic, or take in the spectacular beauty of Glen Falloch.

 Ruskin Rock, Brig o’ Turk

-The location of Ruskin Rock is shown below.
-Ruskin Rock or Viewpoint is part of Glen Finglas, which is within The Great Trossachs Forest.
-It can be reached through Brig o’ Turk and Glen Finglas Road.
-It is close to the Glen Finglas Reservoir and can also be included in the walk along the orange way markered trail from Glen Finglas Visitor Centre to Lendrick Hill and Dam.
+Situated in Glen Finglas, part of The Great Trossachs Forest, Ruskin Rock can be reached via Brig o’ Turk and Glen Finglas Road.
+The site is near the Glen Finglas Reservoir and can be included in a scenic walk along the orange waymarked trail from the Glen Finglas Visitor Centre to Lendrick Hill and Dam.

 Glenbranter Waterfall Trail

-Glenbranter is a Forestry and Land Scotland site in Argyll Forest, on the Cowal Penninsula.
-It can be found close to the A815, between Strachur and the start of Loch Eck.
+The Glenbranter Waterfall Trail is part of a Forestry and Land Scotland site in Argyll Forest on the Cowal Peninsula, near the A815 between Strachur and the southern end of Loch Eck.
+This scenic trail allows visitors to explore the natural beauty of one of Scotland’s lush forested regions.

 Little Fawn Waterfall, Aberfoyle